 It’s worth noting that the man famous for discovering the Krebs cycle in the body (also known as the “citric acid cycle“) was the first person to recommend taking L-glutamine for gut-related issues.
 That’s because Sir Hans Adolf Krebs — a German-born British biochemist who received (with Fritz Lipmann) the 1953 Nobel Prize for Physiology — found that it helped improve a healthy gut-related immune response.
 And additional research supports this finding.

 A study published in the journal of Clinical Immunology found that L-glutamine normalizes the effects of the TH2 immune response that stimulates inflammatory cytokines.
-(3) The effects of L-glutamine in these studies show that L-glutamine reduces intestinal inflammation and can help people recover from food sensitivities.
+(3) The effects of L-glutamine in these studies show that it reduces intestinal inflammation and can help people recover from food sensitivities.

 2. Helps leaky gut and ulcers